hwheeler01/comp150/classnotes.md

 control choosing d1 = 0<br>
 <img style="width: 316px; height: 221px;" alt="d0=0, d1=0, control choosing d1" src="./Class Notes_files/mp00-1.png"> d0=0,
 d1=0,
-control choosing d1 </p>
+control choosing d1
-<p>The pictures below, and also the Multipler video show a 2-bit
-mutiplexer, with 4 data lines and 2 control lines.
+The pictures below, and also the Multipler video show a 2-bit mutiplexer, with 4 data lines and 2 control lines.
 (Do you see that it is